 These veins are more distinctive in fair-skinned people, and more common in females.
 The spider veins may appear radically and they have no characteristic symptoms.
 They can appear as a number of particular bluish or red spots on the legs.

-> Is it possible for spider veins to leg pain/swelling?
+Is it possible for spider veins to feel painful?

-Spider veins are precise miniature veins and thread like ligaments.
-They are present only as a cosmetic inconvenience.
+Spider veins are precise miniature veins and thread-like ligaments.
 They usually do not cause pain, leg swelling or fatigue.
 In any individual who has these vein symptoms, the spider veins are not the reason for the problem.

 The real apprehension of spider veins is not known but they are more observant in obese persons, women, individuals who are on their feet for a long period of time, minor trauma, pregnancy and sometimes use of contraceptives.
 There may be a recognized trait for such spider veins.
 In basic knowledge, any condition that will increase the pressure on the veins can lead to spider veins.